 There are 2 elements in Enfocus Switch to dismantle a job folder into single files: Job dismantler and Ungroup.
 You can find a sample flow with the Ungroup element here.

-In this flow, I am using the Job dismantler element.
+In this flow, we are using the Job dismantler element.

 You have several properties for this element.
-What is important in our flow is the “Attach hierarchy info” part and more specifically, the “Add job folder name” to the job ticket.
-Set the “Attach hierarchy info” to Yes as also “Add job folder name”.
+What is important in our flow is the “Attach hierarchy info” property, and more specifically, the “Add job folder name” property.
+Set both the “Attach hierarchy info” and “Add job folder name” properties to Yes.

-The file count is recorded as a number in the the job ticket, and now we have added the job folder name to the ticket so with these 2 job details, we can reconstruct the folder at the end of our workflow.
+The file count will now be recorded as a number in the the job ticket, and now we have added the job folder name to the ticket so with these 2 job details, we can reconstruct the folder at the end of our workflow.

-I used a regular folder here, but you will want to process the files that come through here.
-You could replace it with renaming files, preflighting, stamping a letterhead, adding barcodes, etc. In other words, this “Processes” folder can be replaced by any process you desire that will manipulate your files.
+We used a regular folder here, but you would normally want to process the files that come through this flow.
+This could be used for renaming files, preflighting, stamping a letterhead, adding barcodes, etc. In other words, this “Processes” folder can be replaced by any process you desire that will manipulate your individual files.